Transforming Realty to Gift Reality

 An Example of Mason Philanthropy at Work

-Russ and Janet purchased their Fairfax home years ago and have watched it grow steadily in value.
-Still active in their careers and traveling frequently, the couple is beginning to find home ownership more and more of a hassle.
+Russ and Janet purchased their Fairfax rental property years ago and have watched it grow steadily in value.
+Still active in their careers and traveling frequently, the couple is beginning to find management of the property more and more of a hassle.
 At this stage of life, Russ and Janet have decided to move to a 55+ condominium development, where all exterior maintenance is provided and they don't have to worry about security issues.
-They see this transition as an opportunity to give their existing house to Mason, the alma mater of their daughter, to support the important role the Universtiy is playing in the region and to realize valuable tax benefits.
+They see this transition as an opportunity to give their existing rental property to Mason, the alma mater of their daughter, to support the important role the Universtiy is playing in the region and to realize valuable tax benefits.

-The couple qualifies for a federal income tax charitable deduction of $250,000, which is for their home's fair market value today.
+The couple avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is for the property's fair market value today.
 Russ and Janet are able to claim 30 percent of their $200,000 adjusted gross income, or $60,000, in the year of the gift.
 In the five years following, they can continue to use up the remaining $190,000 deduction.
 Russ and Janet are happy in their new condo and love knowing that their gift will make a big difference to students.

 - Contact our planned giving professionals at 703-993-8850 or firstname.lastname@example.org to discuss the possibility of giving real estate to Mason.